-Astralign is an Australia-based ambient/cinematic/downtempo project from Gavin Foo, a sound designer with a passion for music.
-Fragments is Astralign‘s first EP, released independently and which has now become available on Spotify.
+Astralign is an ambient/cinematic/downtempo project based in Australia, created by Gavin Foo, a passionate sound designer with a love for music.
+“Fragments” marks Astralign’s debut EP, initially released independently and now available on Spotify.

 I think Tom DeLonge is the type of person who gets easily bored by routine and repetition.
 One of the reasons he got into arguments with Mark Hoppus and Travis Barker, was that he wanted to experiment with a more “atmospheric” sound while his friends wanted to keep doing what had been successful for them so far.
 The bad news is that this is what eventually caused him to leave Blink-182, but –luckily for us– that is also what prompted him to form Angels & Airwaves (stylized AVA).
 The group is basically a cinematic rock band with a punk-rock flavour, and there is nothing wrong with that.